kempisabelmaddie/IoT_PolyU/smartwatch/pill_alarm_program/Tutorial/Tutorial3.md

 ### 3.2) Make a melody
-Next, a pleasing melody should be created for the alarm ringtone.
+Next, a pleasant melody should be created for the alarm ringtone.
 As the sound is created by frequency, each musical notes has its own frequency in Hertz(Hz).
 To find out the frequency for certain notes, it is fortunate that M5Stack published a documentation with it.
 It does not include all notes, but it has some basic ones.
 This can be found in the 2nd link above.
 ![image](https://user-images.githubusercontent.com/80112384/128365737-65990457-d75b-467b-8e0b-ff8c2d5e6c65.png)

 The melody created in this tutorial is